-1. With Kinetic showing in the Directory menu of the Files panel, expand the site folder (if necessary) and examine the files in the site.
+1. With the Kinetic site showing in the Directory menu of the Files panel, expand the site folder (if necessary) and examine the files in the site.

 If more than one site is defined, you can switch between sites using the Directory menu of the Files panel.